 Starting in 1982 when he suffered a detached retina, Leonard set off on a string of retirement-comebacks that saw him retire and unretire a total of four times before hanging up his gloves for good in 1997.

 The Oscar-winning actor-director claimed in 2008 that "Gran Torino" would be his last acting role, but that he would continue working behind the camera.
-He's since directed "Invictus," "Hereafter" and "J. Edgar," but came out of his self-imposed acting retirement to star in 2012's "Trouble with the Curve," directed by Robert Lorenz, who worked with Eastwood as an assistant director on several films.
+He's since directed movies such as "Invictus," "Jersey Boys" and "American Sniper," but came out of his self-imposed acting retirement to star in 2012's "Trouble with the Curve," directed by Robert Lorenz, who worked with Eastwood as an assistant director on several films.

 Whether it was for real or just a publicity stunt, Joaquin Phoenix announced his retirement from acting in 2008 to pursue a career as a rapper.
 While his supposed career change was filmed for the mockumentary "I'm Still Here," he soon came out of "retirement" for his Oscar-nominated role in Paul Thomas Anderson's 2012 film "The Master."

 After starring on the hit show "Lost," Lilly told E! in 2010 that she was retiring from acting when the show wrapped up following its sixth season and just wanted some "quiet space."
-By the following year she had returned, appearing in the 2011 movie "Real Steel" opposite Hugh Jackman and will also appear in Peter Jackson's second and third films in "The Hobbit" series.
+By the following year she had returned, appearing in the 2011 movie "Real Steel" opposite Hugh Jackman and has since appeared in "The Hobbit" movies as well as "Ant-Man."

 The Pittsburgh Penguins star retired from the NHL following the 1996-97 season.
 In 1999, he headed up an ownership group that bought the team out of bankruptcy and a year later he came out of retirement to play for his team.
 He continued playing with the Penguins before ending his career for good in 2006.